libretro/docs/docs/library/pcsx_rearmed.md

 For game savedata storage, the PSX console used memory cards.
 The PSX console had two slots for memory cards.

-The PCSX ReARMed core only has support for the first memory card slot.
+The PCSX ReARMed core defaults to only support the first memory card slot.
+Second memory card slot can be enabled via the `pcsx_rearmed_memcard2` option.

 In this doc, the first memory card slot will be referred to as 'Memcard slot 0'.
+The second memory card slot will be referred to as 'Memcard slot 1'.

 For memory card functionality and usage, the PCSX ReARMed core will the Libretro savedata format.